Bounded volume class and Cheeger isoperimetric constant for negatively curved manifolds: The general case

-We can now prove the following proposition, which is an application of the Hahn-Banach theorem. \begin{prop} Let $M$ be a strictly negatively curved Riemannian $n$-manifold of infinite volume.
+We can now prove the following proposition, which is an application of the Hahn-Banach theorem. \begin{prop} Let $M$ be a Riemannian manifold of dimension $n$ at least $3$, with infinite volume and negative curvature bounded away from $0$.
 Suppose that the following inequality holds for singular chains: there exists $C>0$ such that for any $n$-dimensional straight chain $c\in C_n(M,\R)$ we have